-The GRASS program is funded through the Queensland Government Reef Water Quality Program and is delivered by the Department of Agriculture and Fisheries (DAF), Burnett Mary Regional Group, Fitzroy Basin Association and NQ Dry Tropics.
+Queensland Government’s Queensland Reef Water Quality Program and delivered by the Department of Agriculture and Fisheries (DAF), Burnett Mary Regional Group, Fitzroy Basin Association and NQ Dry Tropics

 The Grazing Resilience and Sustainable Solutions (GRASS) program supports graziers in the Reef catchments of the Burdekin, Fitzroy and Burnett Mary regions.
 The program works with graziers, delivering one-on-one support to assist in managing and improving land conditions to minimise sediment delivery from the paddock to the Reef.